 We're taking action to do what we can to reduce the impact we have on our environment.

 ScotRail is operated by Abellio, who have a set of fundamental principles that defines our approach to caring for the environment.

 We fully support Scotland's ambitions for sustainable economic growth and environmental protection.
 We've established environmental targets for energy use reduction and reducing landfill waste, in agreement with Transport Scotland.

-In 2017 we're investing £200K in a pioneering Sustainability Innovation Fund (SIF).
-The fund is looking for projects that offer solutions to key rail industry sustainability challenges, and for opportunities to bring in technologies and capabilities from outside the traditional rail sector.
+We are investing £100K annually in a pioneering Sustainability Innovation Fund (SIF).
+The fund will support projects that offer solutions to key rail industry sustainability challenges, and will investigate opportunities to bring in technologies and capabilities from outside the traditional rail sector.